|Rewards Rating:||1.5 / 5|

 Previously offered by Comenity Bank, Wayfair’s credit cards are now issued by Citi.
 The issuer offers two versions of the Wayfair credit card: the Wayfair Mastercard, an open-loop rewards card that can be used anywhere Mastercard is accepted, and the Wayfair Credit Card, which can only be used at Wayfair’s family of brands.

-Both versions of the card offer 5% back in rewards on purchases made at Wayfair and Wayfair family brands Joss & Main, AllModern, Birch Lane and Perigold.
-This rate is about average for a store card, matching the rate offered by cards like the IKEA Visa Credit Card and the Walmart Rewards Card, both of which earn 5% back.
+Both versions offer 5% back in rewards on purchases made at Wayfair and Wayfair family brands Joss & Main, AllModern, Birch Lane and Perigold.
+This rate is about average for a store card, matching the rate offered by cards like the IKEA Visa Credit Card* and the Walmart Rewards® Mastercard®, both of which earn 5% back.

 Additionally, if you qualify for the Wayfair Mastercard version of the card (as opposed to the store-only Wayfair Credit Card), the card can be used for purchases outside of Wayfair, where you’ll earn 3% back in rewards on grocery store purchases, 2% back on online shopping and 1% back on all other purchases.